nkapu/handlers/cases/atom.md

 By itself this is not a problem since if the attacker would be able to install a malicious package the he could use the package itself for the attack directly and the external `atom://` URLs would merely provide one command and control channel.

 However there is a small twist.
-The `openUrl()` function uses `resolvePackagePath()` of the package manager to actually contsruct the path to the code to be executed.
+The `openUrl()` function uses `resolvePackagePath()` of the package manager to actually construct the path to the code to be executed.
 For some reason that function also includes the current working directory as the first place where the package is sought from.
+This dubious behaviour has already been discussed as a bug in the [atom issue #10982][5].

 This means that if there is a directory in the Atom's current working directory with same name as a legit installed package then the code pointed by legit package's `urlMain` is executed from that (wrong) directory.
 Fortunately at least on the OSX the Atom's current working directory seems to be the root directory (`/`).
 You can find out the current working directory by opening the Atom inspector console (ALT + CMD + i) and running: